bingqian0328/Java-brickgame-refactoring-coursework/README.md

 ### 2. New Level

-In this game, additional new level of level 18 is added to increase the difficulty of the game.
+In this game, additional new level of level 18 is added in Controller class to increase the difficulty of the game.

 #### Level 18
 - In this level, a new row of blocks are added and hide paddle blocks are implemented here.
 A new row of blocks makes the game harder by increasing the chance of the ball hitting the ground and leads to a decrement in heart count.
 Then, the hide paddle block is introduced above, it makes the paddle invisible for 5 seconds once the hide paddle block is hit, user will have predict the position of the paddle and control paddle to try to not let the ball drops on the ground so the heart count doesn't decrease.